jfguan/stoody-public/README.md

 ## Acknowledgments

-* That one dude from Mhacks
+* That one dude from Mhacks who basically taught me about how to call after async, I still don't really understand though